What is hybrid cloud? Is it better than on-premise or cloud software?

 Hybrid cloud’s power move?
 Agility.

 By utilizing a hybrid cloud environment, organizations give themselves the flexibility to move between private IT environments or public clouds as their computing needs and costs change.
-Enterprises can take advantage of the security and reliability of an on-premise server or a private cloud for storing sensitive data, and the cost optimization and scalability of public cloud for less critical workloads.
+Enterprises can take advantage of the security and reliability of an on-premise server or a private cloud for storing sensitive data and the cost optimization and scalability of a public cloud for less critical workloads.

 What is a private cloud?
 This is the VIP lounge of the cloud services world—a cloud environment that’s accessed and used by only one client.
 The primary differentiator of private cloud vs on-premise solutions is that private clouds can be located within an organization’s data center (aka on the premises), or located and managed off-site by a third party.